-According to Alejandro Gonzalez Della Valle, MD, Assistant Attending Orthopaedic Surgeon at HSS, “In the early stages, patellofemoral arthritis does not cause significant pain or disability.
+According to Alejandro Gonzalez Della Valle, MD, “In the early stages, patellofemoral arthritis does not cause significant pain or disability.
 Many affected individuals may be able to walk on level ground for miles - although uneven terrain may cause discomfort - and maintain good flexibility and range of motion in the knee.
 As a result, the condition may become relatively advanced before the patient seeks treatment.”

 When patellofemoral arthritis is detected, depending on the degree of cartilage damage, the orthopedist may recommend adaptive measures such as avoiding stairs and low seating or placing a pillow on a chair to make rising more comfortable.
 Physical therapy may also be prescribed to strengthen and stretch the quadriceps muscle and to compensate for the loss of cartilage while improving patella tracking during motion.